aminulhaque/aminulhaque/README.md

 - **IDE of choice:** VSCode

 ## 💡 About Me
 I specialize in frontend development and design, primarily focusing on WordPress.
 Lately, I’ve ventured into React and AI-driven coding, where I combine my coding skills with artificial intelligence to build apps more efficiently.
-AI is a powerful tool for amplifying my development efforts, but I believe in the importance of owning the code I create—hence why I avoid no-code tools like Bubble.
+AI is a powerful tool for amplifying my development efforts, but I believe in the importance of owning the code I create—so I prefer tools that give me full ownership and flexibility.

 When I’m not coding, you’ll find me on a road trip exploring new places or tackling DIY projects.
 I love solving problems and finding creative solutions to challenges, whether in technology or in everyday life.